BeRightBack0/XybLauncherCLI/README.md

 ## Compatibility

 - Tested and verified working up to version 8.51
+- Launcher automaticly downloads redirect that redirects to 127.0.0.1:3531
 - Support for newer versions is being actively developed

 ## Upcoming Features